 International first class meals on AA

 On international flights, Flagship First passengers are served multi-course hot meals designed by James Beard Foundation chefs.
 As with transcon flights, you can choose when you want to have meals and you can pre-order your meal before your flight to make sure you get your choice onboard.

 Meals are tailored to the individual destination.
 So, you'll enjoy Japanese specialties on flights to or from Japan and local seasonal ingredients when departing Sydney or Auckland.

 American Airlines first class flights are stocked with beers, wines and spirits.
 However, the drink service is going to depend on the length of your flight and your flight attendant.
 On some short flights, you may need to proactively request a drink.
 On other flights, flight attendants may perform multiple drink services and offer to replenish your drink.

 Drink service should be a bit more standardized on international Flagship First flights.
 Flight attendants will generally offer a "pre-departure" beverage before the flight and should proactively check back to see if you want more drinks.
 However, American Airlines service is notoriously inconsistent.
 So, don't be afraid to ask for a drink if you're left waiting.

 How much does it cost for a first class ticket on American?

 American Airlines prices for first class tickets depend on the route, the demand for the flight, seasonality, and how close to departure you're booking.
 To get the best deals on American Airlines first class, become a Going Elite member.
-We will be sure to alert you when the price of American Airlines first class drops to enticing rates.
+We will be sure to alert you when we find cheap flights in first class.